atapril/run_analysis/README.md

-# run_analysis
-Gettting and Cleaning Data Course Project
+#Gettting and Cleaning Data Course Project

 run_analysis.R can be found in this repository.